h2oai/tutorials/Driverless AI/scoring-pipeline-deployment-in-python-runtime/scoring-pipeline-deployment-in-python-runtime.md

 ![download-python-scoring-pipeline](assets/download-python-scoring-pipeline.png)

-When finished, come back to this tutorial.
+When finished, come back to this self-paced course.

 ### Move Local Python Scoring Pipeline to EC2 Instance
 The Python Scoring Pipeline scorer.zip was downloaded to the Downloads folder on the local machine.
 We need to move it to our EC2 instance.
 Open a new terminal on your local machine, then run the following command: